 Princeton commit Kevin Davidson, who has options in the Mountain West Conference, provided a spark for the West and connected with Texas commit Davion Curtis on a 44-yard pass play to tie the score, 7-7, with :44 left in the second quarter.

-One-time Oklahoma State commit, Pac-12 Conference and SEC target Nick Starkel provided many highlights for the West in the first half.
+One-time Oklahoma State commit, turned SEC target, and Mountain West target, Nick Starkel provided many highlights for the West in the first half.
 Same thing can be said about teammates Morian Walker, Mike Green, Tevin McDaniel and Justice Bean.

 After halftime, the East answered on the strength of its offensive line, with LSU commit Donavaughn Campbell, Cincinnati commit Sean Bailey, Monmouth commit Cameron Brown, ACC target Phelps Gambill and Sun Belt Conference target Noah Johnson.